In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 If you don’t get to 12 reps this time, keep the same weight the following week and try to beat whatever reps you did.

 Keep doing this for weeks, months, and years.
-Eventually, you’re going to be doing 50+ lbs on specific exercises and build more muscle with this simple approach.
+Eventually, you’re going to be doing 50+ lbs on specific exercises and building more muscle with this simple approach.

 You don’t need a bunch of sets to build muscle, so don’t fall for the hype.